 Common Disorders Affecting the Vestibular System

-- Meniere’s Disease: A chronic disorder that affects the inner ear, Meniere’s disease is characterized by periods of vertigo, hearing loss, tinnitus (ringing in the ear), and a feeling of fullness in the ear.
+- Meniere’s Disease: A chronic disorder that affects the inner ear, Meniere’s disease is characterized by periods of vertigo, hearing loss, tinnitus (ringing in the ear), and a sensation of fullness in the ear.

-- Vestibular Migraine: This type of migraine is associated with vestibular symptoms like dizziness, vertigo, and balance disturbances, even in the absence of the typical migraine headache.
+- Vestibular Migraine: This type of migraine is associated with vestibular symptoms like dizziness, vertigo, and balance disturbances, even when not accompanied by a headache.

 - Chronic Dizziness: This condition can be a result of various conditions, including vestibular disorders.
 It’s a continuous experience of unsteadiness or a spinning sensation, greatly affecting daily activities.